balmoral/volt-highcharts/README.md

 <:highcharts chart="{{ chart_options }}" />
 ```

-where `chart_options` is provided by your controller or model.
-Any object which responds to #to_h may be used, including of course a Volt::Model.
+where `chart_options` is a Volt::Model or Hash provided by your controller or model.

+Reactivity is now supported.

+To implement a reactive chart, the options provided on chart creation should be wrapped in a Volt::Model.

+NB reactivity is currently limited to chart titles, number of series, and individual series options and data.
+More coming soon.

 Documentation for Highcharts options can be found at: http://api.highcharts.com/highcharts#chart.

-Reactivity is now supported (currently limited to chart titles, number of series, and series options and data).

-To implement a reactive chart, the options provided on chart creation should be wrapped on a Volt::Model which the _reactive attribute set to true.

-At present only a copy of the chart options are passed to Highcharts so the binding will not update the chart automatically.

-For convenience, the last chart added can simply be accessed as ```page._chart```, wrapped by Opal's Native().
+For convenience, the last chart added can be accessed as ```page._chart```.
+The object returned is a Highcharts::Chart, which can be used to directly query and manipulate the chart (see opal-highcharts).

 To query or modify multiple chart(s) on the page a unique :id should be set in each chart's options.

 For example:
 ```
     def fruit_chart_options
-      {
+      Volt::Model.new( {
         # to identity the chart in volt
         id: 'fruit_chart',